kaby76/swigged.llvm/README.md

 ##### LLVMSharp (https://www.nuget.org/packages/LLVMSharp/3.9.1-rc3   https://github.com/Microsoft/LLVMSharp )

 LLVMSharp is the "semi-official" C# LLVM bindings library from Microsoft.
-While it is a NET Core API, it appears it cannot be used with NET Framework applications--at least I have had no luck in doing so.
-The bindings are generated from program contained within the project.
+I was originally considering using this API, but at the time I started Swigged.LLVM, LLVMSharp was over a year out of date, and had no idea if it was active anymore.
+Version 4 of LLVM was skipped entirely when a new version was released for LLVM version 5.0.0.
+I also had no luck linking against Net Framework applications.
 I have had no luck in getting through a simple example using the ORC code generator.
-(Fortunately, I provide functioning examples in the swigged-llvm project!)
+(I provide functioning examples in the swigged-llvm project.)

 ##### LLVM.NET (https://github.com/NETMF/Llvm.NET http://netmf.github.io/Llvm.NET/html/47ec5af0-5c1c-443e-b2b3-158a100dc594.htm )